 - DZs established outside of the ground support areas at the BMGR-West would allow for the aerial delivery of small-unit parachute operations (personnel and cargo pallets), including the pick-up of personnel and equipment following operations.
 Currently the majority of DZs in the BSTRC are located in the approved ground support areas.
 Additional DZs established outside of the ground support areas would facilitate training in strategic locations or alternative areas based on the Air/Ground Order of Battle.
 Each DZ would remain in its natural state and no maintenance or improvement would be required.
 In addition, no new roads would be established for use of the DZs. - AFAs are areas established to allow ground support troops to setup artillery (i.e., large-caliber guns, howitzers, and mortars) for firing into previously established target areas.
 The establishment of the AFA would not entail any major earthwork beyond on-ground troops digging pits to help absorb the recoil of the artillery.
 Following training activities, any pits that were dug would be filled and returned to pre-activity contours.
 AFA Burt 2.0 would require the use of an existing unmaintained dirt access road that stems off of Midway Well Road for access by ground training vehicles and equipment, and the establishment of a combat trail to the AFA (see Figure 2-2b).
-The access road would be approximately 2.8 miles long.
-The combat trail would be approximately 0.5 mile long.
-Both would be unimproved, graded dirt roads that would require initial and occasional grading to maintain the accessibility of the roads and to allow maneuverability of vehicles and equipment.
+The access road would be unimproved, graded dirt roads that would require initial and occasional grading to maintain the accessibility of the roads and to allow maneuverability of vehicles and equipment.
 Both the access road and combat trail would receive an initial application of a dust palliative and would receive re-applications as needed.